Bipasha-Garg/Analysing_Citation_Networks/Report.md

     This dynamic pattern underscores the importance of understanding the mechanisms driving the growth of research communities and raises questions about how to ensure equitable opportunities for smaller communities to thrive and contribute meaningfully to the academic landscape.

     In summary, the observation suggests that, over the years 1998-2001, larger communities tend to experience more substantial growth compared to smaller ones, possibly reflecting a pattern of cumulative advantage in the academic and research domains.

+### LINK PREDICTION
+   As we can observe a growth of citations in similar domains.
+We can certainly predict the upcoming papers' domains which will further be useful to predict.